quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

   Final Size,
 - this offset might get reduced by subsequent RESET_STREAM_AT frames,
 - the closure is accompanied by an error code, and
-- the CLOSE_STREAM frame does not contain any payload like the STREAM frame with the FIN bit does.
+- the RESET_STREAM_AT frame does not contain any payload like the STREAM frame with the FIN bit does.

-Therefore, QUIC stacks might implement support for the CLOSE_STREAM frame by extending their code path that deal with the FIN bit.
+Therefore, QUIC stacks might implement support for the RESET_STREAM_AT frame by extending their code path that deal with the FIN bit.

 # Security Considerations